A hospitality-oriented environment designed around the values of Integration, Legacy, Amenity and Partnership

 The design for the new home of the Los Angeles Lakers in El Segundo, California, embraces the direction for a new generation of LA Lakers’ leadership to operate and grow in a space that reflects their culture, values, and goals.
 Officially named the “UCLA Health Training Center, Home of the LA Lakers,” the $80 million facility rethinks conventional programming for training facilities, traditionally based on a purely functional layout, and establishes a philosophy of integration between basketball operations and business operations.

 Under the same ownership since the 1970s, the LA Lakers’ sought ROSSETTI's expertise in sports architecture and the interior design services of local firm, Perkins + Will to create a new headquarters and training center that would embrace their legacy while looking to the future.
-The new 121,900 square foot, two-story facility which is currently under construction in El Segundo, California provides LA Lakers’ basketball players and leadership with a hospitality-oriented environment for practicing and was designed around the values defined by the team: Integration, Legacy, Amenity and Partnership.
+The new 121,900 square foot, two-story facility in El Segundo, California provides LA Lakers’ basketball players and leadership with a hospitality-oriented environment for practicing and was designed around the values defined by the team: Integration, Legacy, Amenity and Partnership.

 Based on a domestic precedent as opposed to a corporate environment, ROSSETTI’s design creates a ‘home away from home’ with spaces including a 750-seat practice and exhibition court, offices for both basketball and business operations, an executive office overlooking a two basketball courts, a weight and conditioning gym, plyometric training areas, a theater/screen room, a barbershop, a kitchen directed by a nutritionist, and a player quiet room, among others.

 On the exterior of the training center, 276 vertical fins surround the facility and were designed to imagine the individuals who had come before and will come after in creating a community of LA Lakers as they circle the building.